rust-lang/prev.rust-lang.org/how_to_contribute.md

 [libcore](https://github.com/rust-lang/rust/tree/master/src/libcore)
 are the main library crates.
 These all appear to users as if they are part of libstd, the standard library.
-These tend to be very fundamental libraries - built-in types, low level io and concurrency, allocation, essential collections, and so forth.
-You should join
-\#rust-libs if you are interested in contributing to the Rust libraries.
+These tend to be very fundamental libraries - built-in types, low level IO and concurrency, allocation, essential collections, and so forth.
+You should join [#rust-libs](irc://moznet/rust-libs) if you are interested in contributing to the Rust libraries.

 #### Cargo

-Cargo is Rust's package manager.
-Cargo [issues](https://github.com/rust-lang/cargo/issues).
+[Cargo](https://github.com/rust-lang/cargo/issues) is Rust's package manager.

 #### Tests